topbitdu/unidom-shipment/ROADMAP.md

 ## v0.7.2
 1. Improve the Shipment Receipt model for the validations on the #accepted_quantity attribute, & the #rejected_quantity attribute
 2. Improve the Shipment Receipt spec for the validations on the #accepted_quantity attribute, & the #rejected_quantity attribute

+## v0.7.3
+1. Improve the Shipment spec for the #conveyance_code attribute
+2. Improve the Shipment Item spec for the ``belongs_to :shipment, class_name:  'Unidom::Shipment::Shipment'`` macro